 What is running flow?

-Those moments are called flow moments and they are usually among the most memorable and fulfilling in people’s lives.
+You can experience flow during many activities, not just whilst running.
+And flow moments are usually among the most memorable and fulfilling in people’s lives.
 Flow refers to an optimal experience during which the mind and body work harmoniously while honed in on a specific task.

 Why is flow a desirable state?

 Flow is desirable because it is often associated with peak performance.
 When you are in a state of flow, you have no distractions, no deadlines, no querulous spouses to please and no outside expectations to live up to.
 You simply have the present moment; in that moment, the pleasure comes from the act itself.

 Although flow may sound like a mysterious, ephemeral experience, in truth, it is a highly researched psychological phenomenon.
 Coauthor of Running Flow Mihaly Csikszentmihalyi first identified flow in the 1970s.
 Over the past 40 years, hundreds of researchers have studied this phenomenon.
 Their work generally leads to this conclusion: People who regularly experience flow have happier, more fulfilling lives.

 Can anyone achieve running flow?